kimocoder/pidcat/README.md

                         file
   --pipe TERMINAL_WIDTH_FOR_PIPE_MODE
-                        Note: you need to give terminal width as the value, just put "`tput cols`" here.
-When running in pipe mode, the script will take input from "stdin" rather than launching adb itself.
+                        Note: you need to give terminal width as the value, just put `tput cols` here.
+When running in pipe mode, the script will take input from 'stdin' rather than launching adb itself.
 The usage becomes something like "adb -d logcat | pidcat --pipe `tput cols` com.testapp".
 This is very useful when you want to apply any third-party scripts on the adb output before pidcat cutting each line, like using 3rd-party scripts